49nord/rust-error-style/RULES.md

 Note that `LoadError::DataFileRead` has the same signature as `LoadError::Io` earlier has no direct `From<io::Error>`, leaving the class extensible in case another-but-different error occurs.
 This should also be done to simplify the error type, deciding which kinds of errors the client is allowed to distinctly care about is a design decision.

+#### P1B: Using backtraces

-**Using backtraces** (P1B): Another way of handling these problems that incurs some runtime cost is adding backtraces to errors.
+Another way of handling these problems that incurs some runtime cost is adding backtraces to errors.
 While `failure` offers facilities for handling backtraces, they are cumbersome to use: Either a specially constructed error type is required which will, in the worst case, require a lot of boilerplate; or the boxed error type `failure::Error` must be used.

 Adding backtraces is usually very valuable when P1A-style errors have been coalesced to a point where it is impossible to directly find the call site easily.
-This is sometimes unavoidable, but more valuable for the library implementer than it is for the consumer.
+This is sometimes unavoidable, but more valuable for the library implementer than it is for its consumer.

 ### Q2: How to include contextual information into errors?